gtech-mulearn/IEEE-LAUNCHPAD/README.md

 <div align="center">
-Welcome to the LAUNCHPAD Job Fair, an opportunity to secure your spotlight and connect with potential employers through karma points!
+Welcome to the LAUNCHPAD 2025, an opportunity to secure your spotlight and connect with potential employers through karma points!
 This event is designed to facilitate meaningful interactions between talented individuals like yourself and companies seeking top-tier talent.
 </div>

 #